-The exercise of running the virtual field trip and eliciting perceptions, provided an opportunity to really consider the impact of online course design and delivery choices on student learning and experience.
-A caveat to our findings is that the global pandemic created a very specific set of circumstances for delivery and engagement of students, and responses will reflect the additional pressures of the time.
+The exercise of running the virtual field trip and eliciting perceptions provided an opportunity to really consider the impact of online course design and delivery choices on student learning and experience.
+A caveat to our findings is that the global pandemic created a very specific set of circumstances for delivery and engagement of students, and the responses will reflect the additional pressures of the time.
 Irrespective of this, we feel our aim to use the opportunity to reflect on online and virtual field teaching environments and practices to inform future teaching strategies and pedagogy has value.
 We discuss the findings of our research through the framing of our research questions.

-535 5.1 Did the participants and staff perceive that the learning outcomes were achieved?
+5.1 Did the participants and staff perceive that the learning outcomes were achieved?

-Before the course staff held several sessions to discuss how best to design and deliver the virtual field trip, these included both consideration of learning outcomes and identification of areas or elements of online learning and virtual field trips that might raise concerns in terms of delivery and learning.
-Despite not being in the field staff felt in advance of the virtual field trip that all the main learning outcomes could be met, apart from observing rocks in the field.
-Post-course staff felt that the main learning outcomes were met or exceeded, with medians of 3 or higher for all learning outcomes apart from 'seeing rocks in their context in the field'.
+Before the course, staff held several sessions to discuss how best to design and deliver the virtual field trip; these sessions included both consideration of learning outcomes and identification of areas or elements of online learning and virtual field trips that might raise concerns in terms of delivery and learning.
+Despite not being in the field, staff felt in advance of the virtual field trip that all of the main learning outcomes could be met, apart from observing rocks in the field.
+Post-course, staff felt that the main learning outcomes were met or exceeded, with medians of 3 or higher for all learning outcomes apart from "seeing rocks in their context in the field".
 There was a recognition that the types of skills and learning outcomes were different and broader in scope than those that might have been learnt on an actual field trip.
-This is reflected by positive perceptions around the breadth of learning outcomes and 545 experience, evidenced by qualitative statements as well as high scores (medians of 4 and 5) in the likert test for data analysis and synthesis.
-Notably, there was a statistically significant positive shift pre- and post-course for staff for the likeliness of the learning outcome 'interpreting field observations to build a geological history'.
-So, although skills such as physically taking strike and dip measurements in the field had not been met, manipulating such measurements in an online stereonet package, analysing larger datasets to build a geological history and digital literacy were, for example, much expanded in 550 comparison to an actual field trip.
-Other virtual field trips report improved digital literacy as an outcome (e.g., Delacruz, 2019).
-Students had similar perceptions to staff pre-course about their ability to achieve the learning outcomes in advance of the course, or more positive.
-Specifically, they were statistically more positive, than staff, in their ability to build and maintain a field notebook and in field sketching 555 pre-course.
+This is reflected by positive perceptions around the breadth of learning outcomes and experience, evidenced by qualitative statements as well as high scores (medians of 4 and 5) in the Likert test for data analysis and synthesis.
+Notably, there was a statistically significant positive shift preand post-course for staff with respect to the likeliness of the learning outcome "interpreting field observations to build a geological history".
+Thus, although skills such as physically taking strike and dip measurements in the field had not been met, manipulating such measurements in an online Stereonet package, analysing larger datasets to build a geological history, and digital literacy were, for example, much expanded in comparison with an actual field trip.
+Other virtual field trips have also reported improved digital literacy as an outcome (e.g. Delacruz, 2019).
+Students had similar (or more positive) perceptions compared to staff pre-course about their ability to achieve the learning outcomes in advance of the course.
+Specifically, they were statistically more positive than staff with respect to their ability to build and maintain a field notebook and regarding field sketching precourse.
 The students remained positive post-course, with all medians at 3 or above for the quantitative analysis of learning outcomes apart from for completing sedimentary logs (median of 2 post-course).
-Students, like staff, also recognised that they had more time to work on data, analysing and synthesising it to expand their understanding and learning, such as thinking about and creating cross-sections that worked with their maps to visualise a fully 3D subsurface space.
-These types of 560 skills in critical thinking and analysis are developed through time and are transferable across disciplines and hence in many ways are more desirable than a specific ability to undertake a technique or measurement which can be learnt at any stage.
+Students, like staff, also recognized that they had more time to work on data, analysing and synthesizing them to expand their understanding and learning, such as thinking about and creating cross sections that worked with their maps to visualize a fully 3D subsurface space.
+These types of skills in critical thinking and analysis are developed through time and are transferable across disciplines; hence, in many ways, they are more desirable than a specific ability to undertake a technique or measurement which can be learnt at any stage.